com-pas/contributing/DEVELOPING.md

 To create a release of the software we are using the release functionality of GitHub.
 Under the tab 'code' there is a section 'Releases'.
 When selected all current releases will be displayed, and a new release can be created (draft release).
+The standard branch to create a release from should be the "main" branch, so the code changes have been reviewed.

 For every repository that creates a software product (artifacts or docker images) a GitHub Action ('release-project.yml') is defined.
 This action runs when a release is created.